jbagatta/config-engine/README.md

 ### Strongly-Typed Configuration Schema Enforcement

-Configuration schemas can contain properties of any optional/required primitive type (string, number, boolean), as well as objects that recursively meet that requirement.
+Configuration schemas support properties of the following optional or required types:

+- Primitive types (string, number, boolean)
+- Arrays of such primitive types (string[], number[], boolean[])
+- Nested objects that recursively meet the above requirements

 Typescript type magic enforces strong typing of both the keys and the corresponding value types across all configuration operations.

 ### Live configuration watching